jeancroy/FuzzySearch/readme.md

 A note about speed
 -------------------

 There's a few way to achieve speed in javascript.
 One common pattern is to cache quantities that don't change out of loop.
-Another way is to understand that modern browser will optimise javascript, but have to switch to slower version of the code when javascript behave away from statically typed language, this is one reason you'll see jsdoc type annotation in this project.
+Another way is to understand that modern browser will optimize javascript, but have to switch to slower version of the code when javascript behave away from statically typed language, this is one reason you'll see jsdoc type annotation in this project.

 But the most important contribution to speed is algorithm: we can try to find a fast way to compute something, but we can gain more if we find something else, easier to compute, that is somehow equivalent.
-However fast case often only cover a specialised case.
+However fast case often only cover a specialized case.
 So for that reason we provide 4 different algorithms that solve similar problem (scoring a single keywords, scoring multiple keyword in parallel, scoring long keywords, highlight).
 There's no configuration, we'll switch transparently to the best algorithm for the task, so whatever you are trying to do there's some fast path for it.